 Did you know?
 There are over 1,800 volunteer eBird reviewers around the world!
 Volunteer reviewers play an important role ensuring the eBird database remains reliable and accurate for science and conservation (learn more about the eBird review process). eBird is incredibly grateful to our volunteer reviewers for their dedication to eBird’s data quality.

 The eBird Reviewer Spotlight is a new series to help you get to know eBird’s volunteer reviewers a little better.
 Like eBird Stories, these articles are written in the reviewer’s own words and reflect their experiences as reviewers, eBirders, and members of the birding community.
-In our inaugural Spotlight, Melissa Hafting – eBird reviewer in British Columbia, Canada – discusses her work within the BC birding community and the challenges she has faced as a Black woman birder.
+In our inaugural Spotlight, Melissa Hafting – eBird reviewer for British Columbia, Canada – discusses her work within the BC birding community and the challenges she has faced as a Black woman birder.

 eBird strongly supports Melissa’s call for birding organizations to be more equitable and anti-racist.
 We are committed to building a more diverse, inclusive volunteer review community.
 If you are interested in volunteering for eBird, please visit the eBird volunteer reviewer page for more information.